theo-for-you/multi_dns/README.md

 # Multi DNS
 A dns server that can check multiple other servers and choose an available IP address.

-Usage: some nameservers can give unavailable IPs
+Use case: some nameservers can give unavailable IPs

 It can only resolve A records.
 It check addresses for being available on TLS port